databrary/www/databrary/input/pages/resources.md

 Applicants must also promise to uphold Databrary's ethical principles, to follow practices that protect the identities of research participants, and to abide by Databrary's policies.

 Researchers who meet these qualifications and receive approval from their Institution and Databrary will be given *authorized investigator* status.
-Students and trainees who conduct research under the supervision of an *authorized investigator* may be given more limited access privileges as an *Affiliate*.
+Students and trainees who conduct research under the supervision of an *authorized investigator* may be given more limited access privileges as an *affiliate*.

-*authorized investigators* or *Affiliates* may access Databrary for educational or non-research purposes. *authorized investigators* and *Affiliates* promise to secure approval from their Institution in order to contribute data to or conduct research on data from Databrary.
+*Authorized investigators* or *affiliates* may access Databrary for educational or non-research purposes. *Authorized investigators* and *affiliates* promise to secure approval from their Institution in order to contribute data to or conduct research on data from Databrary.

 ### Requiring Institutional Partnerships